 - when a single quarter date range is selected - trend by month (= 3 months)

 - when a single year date range is selected - trend by quarter (= 4 quarters)

 Trend option availability

-- Only valid trend options are now displayed in the dropdown, e.g. when the weekly date range is selected there is no option to trend my month, quarter, or year.
-Trend by week for a weekly date range, trend by month for a monthly date range, etc. are still available for all the reports except for Marketing Channel and Marketing Programs.
+- Only valid trend options are now displayed in the dropdown, e.g., when the weekly date range is selected, there is no option to trend my month, quarter, or year.
+However, trend by week for a weekly date range, trend by month for a monthly date range, etc., are still available for all the reports except for Marketing Channel and Marketing Programs.

-- For Marketing Channel and Marketing Programs reports only trend options larger than the selected date range are available.
-This means that for Marketing Channels and Marketing Programs it’s not possible to select trend by week for a single week date range, trend by month for a monthly date range, etc.
+- Only trend options larger than the selected date range are available for Marketing Channel and Marketing Programs reports.
+This means that for Marketing Channels and Marketing Programs, it's impossible to choose trend by week for a single week date range, trend by month for a monthly date range, etc.

 Key performance indicators for the Marketing Programs report

-Focus on the following key performance indicators when you are analyzing data in the Marketing Programs report.
+Focus on the following key performance indicators when analyzing the Marketing Programs report data.

 The Marketing Programs report provides the following metrics in the default view.